-5. Fold the loose corner of the tab in.
-To start, pull down (but don't fully unfold) the corner.
+6. The goal is to fold in the loose corner of the tab!
+To start, fully unfold) the corner.

-7. Fold the corner in so it lines up with the edge of the page.
+7. Fold the corner in so it lines up with the bottom edge of the page.

-8. With the corner still folded, fold the bottom edge of the tab back to its starting position.
+8. With the corner still folded, fold the bottom edge of the tab back up.

-9.The tab should now have a slanted edge!
+9. The tab should be in its original spot, but now with a slanted edge!
+Repeat Steps 6-8 on the other tab.